 The blotches formed due to allergic reaction are usually raised and very itchy.
 If you think you have developed blotches due to allergic reaction, you may talk to your doctor who may conduct a patch test to find out what could have resulted to the reaction.

 - Erythema multiforme

 This is a condition that also causes formation of patches of red skin that usually painful and sometimes itchy.
 The condition usually occurs as a result of herpes simplex virus infection and it may be associated with cold sores or a fever.
 In some cases, it may be caused by a reaction to medication or a recent immunization.
-The red blotches on skin caused by this condition may last for a period of two to four weeks before healing without medical intervention, although the condition may be ongoing and the redness of the skin may recur.
+The red spots on skin caused by this condition may last for a period of two to four weeks before healing without medical intervention, although the condition may be ongoing and the redness of the skin may recur.

 - Trauma or injuries

 You can also develop red blotches under your skin from external injuries or traumas.
 If you easily bruise you may not even remember what caused your red patches under the skin.
 These patches are as a result of blood vessels that are found closer to the skin most probably capillaries break due to the injury and therefore leak blood to the under skin, which is normally seen as red patches.